 #6.
 29,000 Customers and 48,000 Locations.
 That’s a little more than a $65k revenue per customer on average.
 But again, payments is the vast majority of this revenue.
 True software subscriptions are just $6k a year or so, on average.

 #7.
 734 employees in sales and marketing (out of 2,200 total), and 669 in customer success.
 It’s a hands-on sales and hands-on support for Toast.
 30% of the company does support alone.

 #8.
 A relatively dilutive journey.
-Toast created many millionaires and its cofounders are billionaires, but it’s been a capital-intensive business with those lower margins and hardware costs.
+Toast will create many millionaries and more, but it’s been a capital-intensive business with those lower margins and hardware.
 The co-founders now own 7% and 5% each (Fredette and Narang), and the outside CEO 2.4% (Comparato) plus more grants.
-With an almost $30B market cap, that’s still quite an incredible outcome for all of them.
+They’ll all be rich, it’s all good.
 It’s just a reminder of the toll a heavily capital-intensive business takes on the cap table.
 All the rounds on TechCrunch?
 They sound great.
 But they aren’t free.